snacktavish/TreeUpdatingComparison/TreeUpdating.md

 The consensus aligned sequence for each run is saved in combine_and_infer/seqname_align.fas (Where 'seqname' is the filename stub of the reads).

-To compare sequences, you can concatenate them, and look at them in your preferred alignmenmt viewer.
+To compare sequences, you can concatenate them, and look at them in your preferred alignment viewer.

   *python diff_counter.py EP_demo/combine_and_infer/[id]_align.fas EP_demo_alternate_ref/combine_and_infer/[id]_align.fas*